πŸ§ͺ Demo Mode, You are viewing this as a logged-in Individual user. This session was sent to hello@uavtalent.com for review.

 Open to a move in 12 months

 πŸ›‘οΈ Defence dominates.
-Over 60% of respondents work in Defence & Security β€” consistent with accelerating European and allied drone investment.
+61.9% of respondents work in Defence & Security, consistent with accelerating European and allied drone investment programmes.

-πŸ€– AI rising β€” but not replacing.
-Autonomy and software skills are growing alongside, not instead of, field-proven engineering and operational expertise.
+πŸ€– AI rising, but not replacing.
+Software and AI skills are growing alongside, not instead of, field-proven engineering and operational expertise.
+The most valued profile is hybrid.

 Pay Currency Distribution